|Closing Date||Thursday 31st May 2018|

 If you are thinking of applying, here is a message from one of the team:

-While Ed is a bit shy when you first meet him, as you get to know him he you will find he is a very intelligent and funny.
+The young man is quite shy when you first meet him, but as you get to know him he you will find he is a very intelligent and funny.
 He always makes me laugh during my shift.

 You will be given excellent training tailored to meet his needs, and will not be expected to do anything on your own until both you and he feel confident.
-Throughout the training and when it is completed you will be supported by a great team.
+Throughout the training and when it is completed you will be supported by a great team who work together.